Trucks (short story)

 "Trucks" is a short story by Stephen King, first published in the June 1973 issue of Cavalier magazine, and later collected in King's 1978 collection Night Shift.
+The basic premise of "Trucks" was the basis for the film Maximum Overdrive.

 Plot

 "Trucks" takes place in a truck stop in the United States.
 The truck stop is located off a freeway and it features a diner, a gas station, and a convenience store.

 The story's narrator and a handful of strangers find themselves trapped together in a freeway truck stop diner after semi-trailers and other large vehicles are suddenly brought to independent life by an unknown force and proceed to gruesomely kill every human in sight.
 Cars, which remain unaltered, are swiftly battered into wreckage and pedestrians are massacred by rampaging trucks and buses.
 The six survivors hiding in the diner include the narrator, as well as an elderly counterman, a trucker, a young man named Jerry, his girlfriend, and a salesman named Snodgrass.

 As the story begins, the counterman and the trucker attempt to radio any other survivors, but the two-way radio fails for unknown reasons.
-Snodgrass, cracking under the strain, attempts to flee across the stop's parking lot and is hit by a truck.
+Snodgrass, cracking under the strain, attempts to flee across the stop's parking lot and is hit by one of the trucks.
 Snodgrass gets propelled into a drainage ditch, taking hours to die from internal bleeding.
 The situation worsens when the diner's power goes out.
 The counterman instructs the survivors that they will need to consume the perishable meats and collect good potable water from the restrooms.
-While the employee's restroom is inside the diner, the men's and ladies' room are by the outdoor gas station, and the narrator's attempt to gather fresh water from those places nearly costs him his life when the trucks realize what he is trying to do.
+While the employee restroom is inside the diner, the men's and ladies' room are by the outdoor gas station, and the narrator's attempt to gather fresh water from those places nearly costs him his life when the trucks realize what he is trying to do.